WonderfulToolchain/wonderful-i8086/README.md

 * Read-only data (const arrays, etc.) will only end up in ROM if declared as `__far`.
     * To be more precise, by default, pointers are near pointers.
 In wonderful-i8086, this means they can only point to the console RAM.
 To point to SRAM or the console ROM, far pointers must be utilized.
+* The WonderWitch target has compilation issues on non-trivial code, due to the necessary logic to handle DS ≠ SS.
+This is unlikely to be resolved shortly.
+    * tkchia: "Yes, unfortunately support for %ss ≠ .data code is still extremely hacky and involves some not-quite-reliable deep black magic.
+(GCC was never quite designed in the first place to work with non-flat address spaces.
+Plus, the libgcc library was definitely not written with a %ss ≠ .data environment in mind.)" ([source](https://github.com/tkchia/gcc-ia16/issues/102))

 ## Rough build instructions